Measurement-altered Ising quantum criticality: Exact averaging over even/odd strings in -measurement protocol

 We propose the ratio

 as an appealing diagnostic of $\tilde X$-basis measurement effects on Ising criticality.
-Equation~\eqref{ratio} needs not vanish in the thermodynamic limit.
+Equation~\eqref{ratio} need not vanish in the thermodynamic limit.
 Moreover, both the numerator and denominator comprise linear averages over experimentally accessible quantities, circumventing the need for post-selection.
-(But again there is no free lunch---the individually small numerator and denominator would need to be obtained with sufficient accuracy to yield a meaningful ratio.)
+(But again there is no free lunch---the individually small numerator and denominator would need to be obtained with sufficient accuracy to yield a meaningful ratio as quantified further below.)

-The formalism developed in Sec.~\ref{perturbative} allows us to rewrite $r(A)$ in a more illuminating form that directly connects with the results from Sec.~\ref{Xtilde_basis} \footnote{We are very grateful to Zack Weinstein for suggesting this approach.}.
+The formalism developed in Sec.~\ref{perturbative} and Appendix~\ref{app:post} allows us to rewrite $r(A)$ in a more illuminating form that directly connects with the results from Sec.~\ref{Xtilde_basis} \footnote{We are very grateful to Zack Weinstein for suggesting this approach.}.
 For simplicity we focus for now on observables $A$ that commute with $U$ so that $U^2 A_U=A U^2$ (see below for a comment on the generic case).
-The numerator of Eq.~\eqref{ratio} can then be rewritten as
+As detailed in Appendix~\ref{AppB}, we can express the ratio in Eq.~\eqref{ratio} as where through our perturbative formalism we obtain at $O(u^2)$